magosil86/getmstatistic/vignettes/getmstatistic-tutorial.md

 * M's power to detect systematic heterogeneity patterns increases with the number and strength of association of variants examined in the meta-analysis.

+* M statistics can be calculated using a panel of known lead variants independently associated with the trait of interest or the GWAS significant lead variants in a meta-analysis.

 * Furthermore, M's power is relatively indepenent of the number of studies in a meta-analysis.

-* The M statistic is can be applied to meta-analyses with few studies (e.g. 10 studies).
+* The M statistic can be applied to meta-analyses with few studies (e.g. 10 studies).